di-unipi-socc/TosKer/docs/installation.rst

 From sources
 ------------

-The sources for new TosKer can be downloaded from the `Github repo`_.
+The sources for TosKer can be downloaded from the `Github repo`_.

 You can either clone the public repository: